 - Strelizia alba – White flowers

-- Strelizia juncea – Yellow and blue flowers
+- Strelizia juncea – Yellow & Blue flowers

-- Strelizia nicolai – White and dark blue-gray flowers
+- Strelizia nicolai – White & Dark Blue-Gray flowers

-- Strelizia caudata – Black and white flowers
+- Strelizia caudata – Black & White flowers

 - Strelizia reginae – Orange flowers

-The Bird of Paradise flowers is monoecious and hermaphroditic, which means they contain both male and female reproductive parts.
+The Bird of Paradise flower is bisexual, with both male and female reproductive parts.